 After fifteen minutes it’s still not clear what the crime is going to be – but shortly afterwards the camera tracks over Winifred’s lifeless body and the police investigation can begin.
 Bill is the chief suspect – he’d argued with her shortly before her death and his knife is discovered at the scene of the crime.
 But he maintains his innocence, and Gideon is inclined to believe him.

 There’s no doubt that Carol White will always be best remembered for the role of Cathy Ward in Ken Loach’s groundbreaking Wednesday Play, Cathy Come Home.
 The role of Winfield was less demanding but she still gives a vivid performance.
 Although she only has a short amount of screen-time, White was able to imbibe the girl with a clear zest for life as well as a definite streak of burgeoning sexuality.
-It’s unremarkable now, but as touched upon before, in 1964 England was not really swinging – so overt displays of sexual desire were not very common on mainstream British television.
+It’s unremarkable now, but as touched upon before, England 1964 was not really swinging – so overt displays of sexual desire were uncommon on mainstream British television.
 White later pursued an acting career in America and would die aged just 48 in 1991.

 As ever, there’s an incredibly strong supporting cast.
-Jo Rowbottom plays Bill’s sister Mary whilst the always dependable Duncan Lamont is Divisional Supt Smedd, the man leading the investigation.
-It does seem a little strange that an officer of Smedd’s seniority would be in charge (but then the series often shows the even more senior Gideon meddling in investigations – as he does here – so that’s fair enough).
+Jo Rowbottom plays Bill’s sister Mary whilst the always dependable Duncan Lamont is Divisional Supt.
+Smedd, the man leading the investigation.
+It does seem a little strange that an officer of Smedd’s seniority would be in charge, but then the series often showed the even more senior Gideon meddling in investigations (as he does here) so that’s fair enough.
 Edward Evans (who’d previously played Bob Grove in the first British television soap, The Grove Family) has the key role of Winifred’s step-father Fred.

-When Keen ventures into a club to talk to Rod, it’s a lovely time capsule of the period – with a beat-group on stage and everybody gently twisting in time to the music.
-Keen’s later confrontation with Rod outside is another delightful moment – as the Rocker finds he’s no match for the wily police officer.
+When Keen ventures into a club to talk to Rod, it’s a lovely time capsule of the period – complete with a happening beat-group on the stage and everybody gently twisting in time to the music.
+Keen’s later confrontation with Rod outside is another delightful moment – the Rocker finds he’s no match for the wily police officer.

 The episode concludes with a lengthy scene featuring Mary being pursued through the streets by the murderer.
-It’s a typically well-shot sequence that uses the available locations to their best advantage – the final shot (of Battersea Power Station) is especially striking.
+It’s a typically well-shot sequence that uses the available locations to their best advantage – the final shot (with Battersea Power Station in the background) is especially striking.

 Maybe not the most puzzling whodunnit ever, but The Rhyme and the Reason is a high-quality episode.